What is expected of participants?

 What do students do with their training?

-CER workshop participants have been accepted to graduate programs in the social sciences and policy at Harvard, UC Berkeley, University of Wisconsin-Madison, New York University, UCLA, University of Michigan-Ann Arbor, and Northwestern University.
+CER workshop participants have been accepted to graduate programs in the social sciences and policy at Harvard, UC Berkeley, University of Wisconsin-Madison, New York University, UCLA, University of Michigan-Ann Arbor, and Northwestern University, among other universities.
 Others have used their training to enter academic and community-based research positions and to work as activists in local and international contexts.

 What do past participants say about the workshop?